Ruda-siddiqui/Ruda-siddiqui/README.md

 - 👋 Hi, I’m @Ruda-siddiqui
 - 👀 I’m interested in ... data analyst
 - 🌱 I’m currently learning ..
-SQl
+SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ruda.akmal@gmail.com